 Why run Proton VPN on EdgeRouter

 EdgeRouter devices from Ubiquiti run EdgeOS, a Debian-based router OS that’s powerful but a bit intimidating if you’re new to VPNs.
 Proton VPN is a reputable service with strong privacy features, including Secure Core architecture in some plans, no-logs claims, strong encryption, and support for OpenVPN and WireGuard protocols.
-Running Proton VPN on your router has several clear benefits:
+Running Proton VPN on your router has several clear benefits: Nordvpn fastest uk server for streaming, gaming, and secure browsing in 2026

 – All your home devices go through the VPN by default, without configuring each device separately.